 \section{Variational formulation for the reversible rates case $L = L^T$}

 When the rates are reversible, the generator $L$ is symmetric.
-In the continuous (PDE) homogenization case, when the analogous differential operator $L$ is symmetric, the effective diffusivity may be characterized by a variational formulation \cite{kozlov1980homogenization}.
+We note that this also means that reverse edges are present: if $(x,y) \in \oE$ then $(y,x) \in \oE$.
+In the continuous (diffusion PDE) homogenization case, where the analogous differential operator $L$ is symmetric, the effective diffusivity may be characterized by a variational formulation \cite{kozlov1980homogenization}.
 Likewise in the discrete lattice ($\integ^d$) setting with reversible rates, a variational characterization may be found in \cite{caputo2003finite}.

 We shall derive a variational characterization of the effective diffusivity in our graph setting for the symmetric (reversible rates) case.
 Thus we assume $L = L^T$ throughout this section.
-In the continuous case of the Laplace operator, the variational characterization involves the use of results from vector calculus, such as the divergence theorem.
-In the lattice case~\cite{caputo2003finite}, due to the Cartesian structure, the discrete analog of the gradient and divergence operators are relatively easier to define.
-In the general graph setting considered here, we develop the analogous operators of gradient and divergence and also the divergence theorem in order to provide the variational formulation.
-In our setting, the gradient operator $\nabla$ applies to node functions while the divergence applies to $\real^d$-valued edge functions.
+In the continuous case of the diffusion PDE, the variational characterization involves the use of results from vector calculus, such as the divergence theorem and the fact that the generator can be written as $Lf = \textup{div}(A \nabla f)$ where $A$ is the (local) diffusivity matrix.
+In the lattice case~\cite{caputo2003finite}, due to the Cartesian structure, the discrete analog of the gradient and divergence operators are relatively easy to define.